 Without structure, every act and decision in the charismatic cleaning business has to be done by feeling.
 Cleaners scrub till it feels clean enough.
 They pack what feels like enough supplies.
 Managers assuage upset clients with what feels like a fair solution.
 And everyone does what feels right to them at the moment, never considering the domino effect of their decisions.

-Nothing is replicable or teachable, so when a new cleaner or manager tries to share the load their output is inevitably different, leaving clients frustrated.
-Unrealistic expectations set by one cleaner make the next look bad, unreasonable promises made to the first client leave the second in a lurch, and so on, till things start unraveling everywhere and the charismatic owner decries “this is what I get for not doing it myself” rather than recognizing their lack of directions is causing their employees to pull in opposite directions till the business tears to shreds.
+Nothing is replicable or teachable, so when a new cleaner or manager tries to share the load, their output inevitably differs, leaving clients frustrated.
+Unrealistic expectations set by one cleaner make the next look bad.
+Unreasonable promises made to the first client leave the second in a lurch, and so on, till things start unraveling everywhere.
+The charismatic owner decries, “This is what I get for not doing it myself,” rather than recognizing their lack of direction is causing their employees to pull in opposite directions till the business tears to shreds.
 If you’re ready to face the fact that your business isn’t designed to grow and untangle the snarl of competing promises and unrealistic expectations you’ve made, you’ve found the right article series.
-In this article we will explore the key foundational elements of what it takes to design a cleaning business structured for scalable growth.
+In this article, we will explore the key foundational elements of what it takes to design a cleaning business structured for scalable growth.

-Some of these elements may seem simple, other’s daunting and complex, but they’re all interdependent, like the gears in a grandfather clock, so they can’t be skipped based on preference.
+Some of these elements may seem simple, while others are daunting and complex.
+But they’re all interdependent, like the gears in a grandfather clock, so they can’t be skipped based on preference.
 The goal of this article is to identify the main gears and give you a preview of what correcting them might entail, so you can select the key issues you need to prioritize.
 Future articles will dive deep into each of these key elements and their offshoots, so you can find the detailed support you need to take your cleaning business to the next level.